Brink-Software/AksWorkshop/labs/lab3-workloads/LAB.md

 But instead we will expose the pod using a kubernetes service object.
 We will be diving into services in greater detail in Lab 5.

-Lets run the commands below to expose the pod using a public IP address.
+Let's run the commands below to expose the pod using a public IP address.

 ```powershell
 kubectl expose po/samplewebapp --port 80 --type LoadBalancer